-Prerequisite: An appropriate score on the Math placement exam and/or approval from the Math
+Prerequisite: An appropriate score on the Math placement exam and/or approval from the Math Placement Coordinator.

-Placement Coordinator.

-Corequisite: CHEM-L001 must be taken at the same time as this course.
+Corequisite: CHEM-L001 must be taken at the

 CHEM 1020 - General Chemistry I

 A broad general coverage of the principles of chemistry and their application to chemical systems for majors in engineering, the physical sciences, and laboratory technology.